2023-24 RSO REGISTRATION WILL OPEN DEC. 4, 2023 – DEADLINE Feb. 2, 2024

 - Upload your org’s current constitution annually including RSO constitution required statements.
 Summer is a great time to review, analyze and update your group’s constitution to reflect how your organization is currently operating.

-- Once a member submits the Registration form the blue “Re-register this org” will disappear
+- Note: Once a member submits the Registration form the blue “Re-register this org” will disappear

-- LEAD Center staff review submissions for approval.
+- OASIS staff review submissions for approval.
 If denied, we will explain why.
 Please make amendments and resubmit until approved.

 - Complete Signatory Training bCourse (4 students)